bergesinstitute/graf-method/book-1-unit-7.md

 The infinitive of these verbs is like a standard Spanish verb, but with *-se* at the end:

-    Mirar - to watch/to look (at something or someone)
+    mirar - to watch / to look (at something or someone)

-    Mirarse - to look at yourself
+    mirarse - to look at yourself

 In order to conjugate *mirarse*, we will “borrow” the conjugation from *mirar*, and add the reflexive pronouns:

-    Yo me (I, to myself)
+    yo me (I, to myself)

-    Tú te (You, to yourself)
+    tú te (you, to yourself)

-    Él se (He, to himself)
+    él se / ella se (he, to himself / she, to herself)

-    Nosotros nos (We, to ourselves)
+    nosotros nos / nosotras nos (we, to ourselves)

-    (Vosotros os (You, to yourselves))
+    (vosotros os / vosotras os) (you all, to yourselves)

-    Ellos se (They, to themselves)
+    ellos se / ellas se (they, to themselves)

 Here is *mirar*:

-    Mirar (to watch/to look)
+    mirar (to watch / to look)

-    Yo miro
+    yo miro

-    Tú miras
+    tú miras

-    Él/ella/ud. mira
+    él / ella / usted mira

-    Nosotros/as miramos
+    nosotros / nosotras miramos

-    (Vosotros/as miráis)
+    (vosotros / vosotras miráis)

-    Ellos/ellas/uds. miran
+    ellos / ellas / ustedes miran

 And here is *mirarse*:

-    Mirarse (to look at yourself)
+    mirarse (to look at yourself)

-    Yo me miro
+    yo me miro

-    Tú te miras
+    tú te miras

-    Él/ella/ud. se mira
+    él / ella / usted se mira

-    Nosotros/as nos miramos
+    nosotros / nosotras nos miramos

-    (Vosotros/as os miráis)
+    (vosotros / vosotras os miráis)

-    Ellos/ellas/uds. se miran
+    ellos / ellas / ustedes se miran

 Here are some common reflexive verbs:

-    Acostarse* - to go to bed/to lie down
+    acostarse* - to go to bed / to lie down

-    Afeitarse - to shave (yourself)
+    afeitarse - to shave (yourself)

-    Cepillarse los dientes - to brush your teeth
+    cepillarse los dientes - to brush your teeth

-    Depilarse - to remove hair from your own body
+    depilarse - to remove hair from your own body

-    Dormirse* - to fall asleep
+    dormirse* - to fall asleep

-    Ducharse/bañarse - to take a shower
+    ducharse / bañarse - to take a shower

-    Lavarse la cara - to wash your face
+    lavarse la cara - to wash your face

-    Levantarse - to get up/to wake up
+    levantarse - to get up / to wake up

-    Llamarse - to “be named”
+    llamarse - to “be named”

-    Maquillarse - to put on makeup
+    maquillarse - to put on makeup

-    Mirarse en el espejo - to look at yourself in the mirror
+    mirarse en el espejo - to look at yourself in the mirror

-    Peinarse - to comb your hair
+    peinarse - to comb your hair

-    Ponerse el sombrero* - to put on your hat
+    ponerse el sombrero* - to put on your hat

-    Quitarse el sombrero - to take your hat off
+    quitarse el sombrero - to take your hat off

-    Vestirse* - to get dressed
+    vestirse* - to get dressed

 > *Irregular verb.
 See below.